watermann420/watermann420/README.md

-MusicEngine and its related tools are still evolving, but they are built with long-term sustainability in mind  prioritizing architecture, clarity, and creative freedom over short-term hype.
+MusicEngine and its related tools are still evolving, but they are built with long-term sustainability in mind  prioritizing architecture, clarity, and creative freedom over short-term success.